 Click on the picture–it should open, and be clearer than this!!

 Your ovaries make the female hormone ESTROGEN all month.
-There are at least 40 little eggs (tiny CYSTS), that get going each month hoping to be the next human being—thank goodness only one will typically “go all the way”—or we’d be having MEGA litters!
-Like “octamom”!!!
+There are at least 40 little eggs (tiny CYSTS), that get going each month (many more get going, but we can see about 40 on ultrasound), hoping to be the next human being.
+Thank goodness only one will typically “go all the way”—or we’d be having MEGA litters!
+Like “octamom” on crack!!!
 If TWO eggs “go all the way”, then you could have twins, if they get anywhere near a sperm!

 ESTROGEN starts to build up the lining of the womb (building up a “period”), — getting everything ready for an egg–a cozy little bed!

 Now, when that egg “pops out”-and usually we don’t feel this–but sometimes you do (see my post on ovaries), you start making the second female hormone —PROGESTERONE.
-The egg pops out of a FOLLICULAR CYST–which is about 2-4 cm in size—EVERY MONTH–(a cyst!!)
+The egg pops out of a FOLLICULAR CYST–which is about 2-4 cm in size—EVERY MONTH–(a cyst!!).
+EVERY MONTH form the time you start your period until you enter menopause, you will have a cyst on your ovary if it is working normally.
+Things that stop normal follicular cyst development would be: pregnancy, breastfeeding (don’t count on this for birth control), birth control pills.

 Progesterone also helps the lining of the womb get ready for a fertilized egg—like putting all the bedding in place for a baby.